+[Regulation 68 inserted in Gazette 22 Jun 2010 p.
+2725.]

+69. Duty on manufacturers of portable tanks, MEGCs or tank vehicles

+(1) A person who manufactures a portable tank or an MEGC for use in the transport of dangerous goods must attach a compliance plate to the tank or MEGC in accordance with the ADG Code Chapter 6.7.

+(2) Subregulation (1) does not apply to a person in relation to a portable tank if the ADG Code Chapter 6.7 permits the marking of the tank instead of the attachment of a compliance plate, and if the tank is marked as required by that Chapter.

+(3) A person who manufactures a tank vehicle for use in the transport of dangerous goods must attach a compliance plate to the vehicle in accordance with the ADG Code section 6.9.2.2.

+Penalty: a fine of $10 000.

+[Regulation 69 inserted in Gazette 22 Jun 2010 p.
+2726.]

+70. Duty on owners of demountable tanks, portable tanks and MEGCs

+The owner of a demountable tank, a portable tank or an MEGC must not use the tank or MEGC, or permit the tank or MEGC to be used, to transport dangerous goods if the tank or MEGC is unsuitable for the transport of the goods.

+Penalty: a fine of $10 000.

+[Regulation 70 inserted in Gazette 22 Jun 2010 p.
+2726.]

-67. Duty on consignors
+71. Duty on consignors

-A person must not consign dangerous goods for transport in any other packaging if the person knows, or ought reasonably to know, that the packaging —
+(1) A person must not consign dangerous goods for transport in any other packaging provided by the person if —

+(a) the packaging is unsuitable for the transport of the goods; or

+(b) the goods have not been packed in the packaging in accordance with any relevant provision in the ADG Code Part 4.

+(2) A person must not consign dangerous goods for transport in any other packaging that was provided by any other person if —

-(a) is unsuitable for the transport of the goods; or
+(a) the packaging is unsuitable for the transport of the goods; or

-(b) has not been packed in accordance with any relevant provision in the ADG Code Part 4.
+(b) the goods have not been packed in the packaging in accordance with any relevant provision in the ADG Code Part 4.

-Penalty: a fine of $5 000.
+Penalty: a fine of $10 000.

+[Regulation 71 inserted in Gazette 22 Jun 2010 p.
+2726-7.]

-68. Duty on packers
+72. Duty on packers

 (1) A person must not pack dangerous goods for transport in any other packaging if the person knows, or ought reasonably to know, that the packaging is unsuitable for the transport of the goods.

-(2) A person must not pack dangerous goods for transport in any other packaging in a way that the person knows, or ought reasonably to know, does not comply with any relevant provision of the ADG Code Part 4.
+(2) A person must not pack dangerous goods for transport in any other packaging in a way that the person knows, or ought reasonably to know, does not comply with any relevant provision in the ADG Code Part 4.

 Penalty: a fine of $5 000.

+[Regulation 72 inserted in Gazette 22 Jun 2010 p.
+2727.]

-69. Duty on loaders
+73. Duty on loaders

-A person must not load dangerous goods in any other packaging for transport if the person knows, or ought reasonably to know, that the packaging is damaged or defective to the extent that it is not safe to use to transport the goods.
+A person must not load dangerous goods that are in any other packaging on to a vehicle for transport if the person knows, or ought reasonably to know, that the packaging is unsuitable for the transport of the goods.

 Penalty: a fine of $5 000.

+[Regulation 73 inserted in Gazette 22 Jun 2010 p.
+2727.]

-70. Duty on prime contractors and rail operators
+74. Duty on prime contractors and rail operators